maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 <br />
 **3. Generate an `AuthReq`**

 You first need to generate an `AuthReq` instance which provides information about the application and the permissions requested by this application.
-Let us implement this in the `GenerateEncodedAppRequestAsync()` function in `Helpers` class:
+Let us implement this in the `GenerateEncodedAppRequestAsync()` function in the `Helpers` class:
 ```csharp
 var authReq = new AuthReq
 {